Automorphism group of the moduli space of parabolic bundles over a curve: Introduction

 On the other hand, we can find a system of weights $\alpha$ of rank $r>2$ such that the combination of Hecke and dualization induces a nontrivial involution of $\SM(r,\alpha,\xi)$ which does not come from an involution of the curve $X$.

-\textbf{Acknowledgments.} This research was funded by MINECO (grant MTM2016-79400-P and ICMAT Severo Ochoa project SEV-2015-0554) and the 7th European Union Framework Programme (Marie Curie IRSES grant 612534 project MODULI).
+\textbf{Acknowledgments.} This research was funded by MICINN (grants MTM2016-79400-P, PID2019-108936GB-C21 and ``Severo Ochoa Programme for Centres of Excellence in R\&D'' projects SEV-2015-0554 and CEX2019-000904-S) and the 7th European Union Framework Programme (Marie Curie IRSES grant 612534 project MODULI).
 The first author was also supported by a predoctoral grant from Fundaci\'on La Caixa -- Severo Ochoa International Ph.D.
-Program.
+Program and a postdoctoral position from ICMAT Severo Ochoa project.
 We would like to thank Indranil Biswas for his helpful comments on this work and Suratno Basu for useful discussions regarding the proof of Proposition \ref{prop:recoverDualVariety}.
+We would also want to thank the anonymous reviewer for the careful reading and suggestions.